allora-network/allora-offchain-node/adapter/api-worker-reputer/README.md

 It is intended to be used by configuration.

-This Adapter is intented to be used to send inferences and/or forecasts and/or source_truth from external services which provide an API endpoint.
+This Adapter is intended to be used to send inferences and/or forecasts and/or source_truth from external services which provide an API endpoint.

 ## Config